 In addition, the fellowship offers weekly enrichment activities designed to enhance fellows’ soft skills and to prepare them for future careers in research.
 If fellows and mentors are mutually agreeable, then there is a good chance that fellows will be invited back to continue their research in subsequent summers.

-The application for summer 2022 fellowships is currently open and will close on February 15, 2022.
-Initial offers will be made before March 15, 2022.
-Please email email@example.com with any questions about the William H. Miller III Department of Physics & Astronomy Summer Research Fellowship.
+Initial considerations for the summer 2023 fellowships will start on February 15, 2023.
+The deadline for the application will be March 1, 2023.
+Please email firstname.lastname@example.org with any questions about the William H. Miller III Department of Physics & Astronomy Rowland Summer Research Fellowship.

 The application requires: